• Skip to primary navigation

 Print Pin

-An easy marzipan loaf cake, with a layer of soft white marzipan running through the moist almond and orange sponge!
-Finished off with a smooth orange drizzle icing.
+An easy marzipan cake featuring a soft layer of marzipan woven through a moist almond and orange sponge, topped with a zesty orange drizzle icing for a perfect sweet and citrusy finish.

 Course Baking